amckennafoster/figshare-api-workshop.github.io/docs/index.md

     - [Create an author report](#create-an-author-report)
     - [Create records, upload files, and publish](#create-records-upload-files-and-publish)
     - [Batch format and upload metadata from a source](#batch-format-and-upload-metadata-from-a-source)
+	- [Delete all or some of the items in an account](#delete-account-items) (useful when testing in stage or if you have lots of uneeded draft records.
 - Administrator workflows and reporting
     - [Retrieve metadata for items in review](#retrieve-metadata-for-items-in-review)
     - [Impersonatation user accounts](#impersonating-user-accounts)